CoderDojoTC/ai-racing-league/docs/content/hackathon-challenges.md

 It will then ask them how long they will be there.
 It will then suggest a set of activities and some concepts to master.
 The graph is a dependacy graph of all the concepts we teach at the event.
 Also suggest a probability they will have fun at the event.

+## Single Source Publishing for Concept Cards
+Our cards need to be authored in MarkDown but we want to disply on the web, in PPT and with PDF.
+To do this we want to adopt a single-source publishing pipeline.